jstraumann/composition/README.md

-# composition
+# composition (14 Mistakes)
-a timelapse composition of 14 images
+A timelapse composition of 14 images.